 Before You Go

-The 2022 Eliada Corn Maze is open between September 30th and October 30th on Fridays 3 – 7 pm, Saturdays 9 am – 7 pm, and Sundays 10 am – 6 pm.
-You can pre-purchase of tickets.
+The 2023 Eliada Corn Maze is open between September 29th and October 29th on Fridays 3 – 7 pm, Saturdays 9 am – 7 pm, and Sundays 10 am – 6 pm.
+You can pre-purchase tickets.
 Tickets are $12 for adults and children over the age of 4.
 Children age 3 and under get free admission.

-This price includes all of their activities – hay rides, cow train ride, multiple corn mazes, small hay bale maze, spider web play area, giant slides, corn cob guns and giant checkers game.
+This price includes all of their activities – hay rides, cow train rides, multiple corn mazes, small hay bale maze, spider web play area, giant slides, corn cob guns, and giant checkers game.

 The staff is cordial, friendly, and very helpful.
 The kids all received an armband and we headed outside to survey the scene.
 It is truly just such a pretty setting.
 Our day was one of those pleasantly warm days filled with sunshine after a long stretch of rain and we couldn’t help but smile at all the fun times waiting down the hill for us.

 There is a large tent right beside the concession stand with lots of clean picnic tables.
 You can bring your own food too.
 The concession stand had reasonably priced hot dogs, hamburgers, drinks, and snacks.

 First, we tried the corn cannons.
 It’s just what it sounds like.
 You place ears of corn down a long tube and then you gleefully pull the trigger.
 It’s a very satisfying explosive sound and that corn shoots far, far across the field.

 You can walk down to the corn maze next and that’s a perfectly acceptable option.
 However, you can also slide down to the corn maze in giant black corrugated tubes!
 Of course, we chose to slide.
 (Me too!
 It was fun.
 I highly recommend it.
 I bet your children will cheer for you just like mine did.)